 Compose the tune with one person at the whiteboard.
 Encourage all children to put forward their ideas.
-After the tune has been composed, children will learn to play it on their instruments, so keep it simple!
+After the tune has been composed using the computer, children will learn to play it on their instruments, so keep it simple!

 2. Group activity - if you have a mixture of instruments in your class eg some clarinets, some flutes etc. This will be more likely in KS2/Ages 7-11.
+(Again, see Activity Manual).